Persevering in Marriage Through Difficult Seasons

 - Continuing to do the things that matter to your well-being, even if your husband won’t’ engage.
 For example, if your husband is chronically late for church or decides not to go to church, you go anyway.

-It does not look like
+It might not look like

-- Telling your friends how horrible your husband is.
+- Telling your friends how horrible your husband is

 - Playing victim or martyr

-Persevering in an harmful or overall unhealthy marriage
+Lets look at persevering in an harmful or overall unhealthy marriage

 For the wife in a harmful marriage, persevering in marriage looks like persevering in faith (as discussed in #1.)
 And and as a result, having the courage to do what God wants her to do in the marriage.